mmlacak/crochess/docs/source/libcc/ccgame.rst

     .. c:member:: CcPosDesc en_passant

-        A private at its destination after rushing.
+        Flag, a private at its destination after rushing.
         Resets after the very next move.

     .. c:member:: CcPosDesc pawn_sacrifice

-        A Serpent at its current position, after Pawn-sacrifice, before capturing opponent's Pawns.
+        Flag, a Serpent at its current position, after Pawn-sacrifice, before capturing opponent's Pawns.
         Resets immediately at the end of a current move.

     .. c:member:: CcPosDesc starting_piece

-        A piece starting a cascade, at its current position.
+        Flag, a piece starting a cascade, at its current position.
         Resets immediately at the end of a current move.

     .. c:member:: CcPos starting_pos

-        A starting position of a piece starting a cascade.
+        Flag, a starting position of a piece starting a cascade.
         Resets immediately at the end of a current move.

     .. c:member:: CcMove * moves